blaire9989/BEMsim3D/README.md

 Our simulation code supports individual simulations on provided surface samples; it also supports grouped simulations on subregions of given surface samples, which can be used along with our "beam steering" technique for generating BRDFs corresponding to densely sampled directions.

 ### Code Base Overview
 Our simulation code implements the 3D boundary element method (BEM) in a surface scattering context, and acceleration is achieved using the Adaptive Integral Method (AIM).
 Our code is written in C++ and CUDA C++, and different modules of the simulation are implemented in varied C++ classes.
-The only 3 files that users may need to read or understand are bem3d.cpp, steerBasicDirs.cpp, and steerBRDFs.cpp.
+The only 3 files that users may need to read or understand are $\texttt{bem3d.cpp}$, $\texttt{steerBasicDirs.cpp}$, and $\texttt{steerBRDFs.cpp}$.

 #### Users do not need to understand and are strongly not recommended to modify the code in any other file.